theSafdarAwan/find-extender.nvim/README.md

 and that's not what i intend this plugin to do.

 You can also alter the behaviour of this plugin to go to default _1_ character behaviour by specifying time in _milli secconds_ in this key.
+Also you can change the _1_ to any other number using the _start_timeout_after_chars_ key.
 If you don't input the next character within the time specified in this key then it will go to default behaviour of _1_ character.<BR>
 By default this is set to false: